gearglow/ReptiliaWithATwist/The List.md

 They also found more clothes.
 Both Elysia and Robbie were reveling in the ability to wear what they wanted to for once.
 Robbie, in particular, had a *penchánt* for socks with loud patterns, while Elysia enjoyed more form-fitting apparel after being saddled with horribly-oversized cast-offs all her life.

 It also turned out that, thanks to her shifting ability, she no longer needed glasses.
-Since the world expected Harry Potter to wear them, though, she figured she might as well get some nice ones.
+(She shifted away her scar, too, because _good riddance._) Since the world expected Harry Potter to wear them, though, she figured she might as well get some nice ones.
 Perhaps she could add enchantments at some point.
 She picked out some sunglasses with a classic look, and as they browsed at other stores, idly scratched runes in them with a fingernail shifted to a steel-hard point.
 She got as far as runes to darken automatically in bright sunlight, and turn clear in the shade, before they were done shopping.

 Lastly, they picked up kitchenware and several appliances, bedding, curtains, and the rest of the little things that make a house feel more like a home.
 And after a final stop at a grocer to stock their larders, Robbie popped them both back to Elysia's room at #4 Privet Drive.